thapadipenra/coursera-healthy-cooking-/README.md

 An Unlikely Duo: Salty and Sweet
 Ever wonder why you like the combination of salt and sweet (like in this salad)?
 The answer is on the tip of your tongue.
 Read more here: https://www.eater.com/ad/17313326/sweet-salty-flavor-combination-science

+Cold Soup?
+Cold soup?
+Yes!
+It’s been done throughout history – and thank Spain for this great idea.
+Read more about the origins and different variations of gazpacho here: https://www.latimes.com/archives/la-xpm-2003-aug-13-fo-gazpa13-story.html